+- 1. For a B.A.
+Level evaluation, the Veterinarian Certificate will be requested (if available, the Evaluator shall keep this certificate with the student's evaluation; if not available, the student shall be reminded to send the completed certificate to the C.L.A.S.S.TM Office to fulfill this requirement)

+- 2. Required Equipment:

-- Signed Veterinarian Certificate (B.A.
-Level only) - Appropriate equipment - Permissible collar or harness - o 6-foot non-retractable leash - Doggy clean-up supplies (waste bags, poop scooper, etc.) - If the handler is a Junior Handler, the "Waiver of Liability" form must be signed by the parent or adult mentor and collected by the Evaluator.
+- Permissible collar or harness

+- o 6-foot non-retractable leash

+- Doggy clean-up supplies (waste bags, poop scooper, etc.)

+• If the handler is a Junior Handler, the "Waiver of Liability" form must be signed by the parent or adult mentor and collected by the Evaluator.